Best 4K Streaming Media Devices of 2026, Tested by Experts

 Best for: Gamers who also want a solid streaming player with a decent number of features and support for several digital voice assistants, but at a price lower than the Shield TV Pro model.

-The Onn 4K Pro Streaming Device, from Walmart’s house brand for electronics, does well in our tests and has a lot of features—including support for Dolby Vision HDR and Atmos sound—for the price.
+The Onn 4K Pro Streaming Device, from Walmart’s house brand for electronics, performs well in our tests and offers a range of features—including support for Dolby Vision HDR and Atmos sound—for the price.
 One unusual aspect of the player is that, much like the Amazon Fire TV Cube, it includes a small speaker that can provide audible responses when the TV is off.
 The Onn 4K Pro uses the Google TV smart platform, so it has built-in Google Assistant (and Chromecast) and will respond to voice commands.
 (Both the remote and player have built-in microphones.)
-It uses the newer WiFi 6 wireless standard, and has an Ethernet port for a wired connection to your network, plus a USB port for connecting peripherals, such as an external hard drive or game controller.
-It supports WiFi 6.
-The device also has a lost-remote finder feature; just push a button on the unit and the remote control will chirp.
+It utilizes the newer WiFi 6 wireless standard and features an Ethernet port for a wired connection to your network.
+It also has a remote-finder feature.

-Best for: Those looking for a full-featured Google TV streaming player at a bargain price.
+Best for: Those seeking a full-featured Google TV streaming player at a budget-friendly price.

 Roku Streaming Players

-The Roku Express 4K+, which replaced the Roku Premiere in the company’s lineup, is a small set-top box that offers 4K picture quality, plus support for both HDR10 and HDR10+ high dynamic range formats, though not Dolby Vision, which is found in some pricier models.
-The included WiFi voice remote control has TV controls that let you turn on the TV, adjust the set’s volume, and use Roku Voice to launch channels, search for content, and control streaming services.
-Like other Roku players and TVs, it will work with Amazon Alexa and Google Assistant, as well as Apple AirPlay and HomeKit, so you can use voice commands on devices that include them to control the player.
+The Roku Express 4K+, which replaced the Roku Premiere in the company’s lineup, is a compact set-top box that offers 4K picture quality, along with support for both HDR10 and HDR10+ high dynamic range formats, although not Dolby Vision, which is found in some pricier models.
+The included WiFi voice remote control features TV controls that allow you to turn on the TV, adjust the set’s volume, and use Roku Voice to launch channels, search for content, and control streaming services.
+Like other Roku players and TVs, it will work with Amazon Alexa and Google Assistant, as well as Apple AirPlay and HomeKit.
 It uses the slightly older WiFi 5 standard to connect to home networks.

-Best for: Roku fans who prefer a set-top box-style player and who don’t mind missing out on Dolby Vision.
+Best for: Roku fans who prefer a set-top box-style player and are willing to compromise on Dolby Vision support.

-Best for: Roku fans who want a stick-style player with a lot of features but can do without the Voice Remote Pro to save some money.
+Best for: Roku fans who want a stick-style player with numerous features but can do without the Voice Remote Pro to save money.

 Like its predecessor, this updated Roku Ultra is the company’s most powerful 4K streaming player.
 It has a new, faster quad-core processor, quicker app launches, support for both Dolby Vision and HDR10+ HDR formats, and WiFi 6 wireless.
 Other features include an HDMI 2.1 connection to your TV, an Ethernet port for a wired connection, a lost-remote finder feature, and a wireless headphone mode that lets you pair with Bluetooth headphones.
-It also has the ability to integrate with Roku Smart Home devices to see Roku doorbell or camera feeds on the TV.
-The new Ultra comes with Roku’s best remote control—Voice Remote Pro (2nd Edition).
-The new remote is recharged via a USB-C connection and is now backlit.
-A new customizable Quick Launch button lets you set two presets, for your favorite apps and shows or even to enable closed captions.
+It also has the ability to integrate with Roku Smart Home devices, allowing you to view Roku doorbell or camera feeds on your TV.
+The new Ultra comes with the new backlit Voice Remote Pro (2nd Edition), which recharges via a USB-C connection.